 How to Balance the Throat Chakra

 Meditation on the throat chakra is one of the most powerful ways to bring about its awakening.
-Chanting mantra through japa meditation, kirtan, and song are all beautiful ways to cultivate an awakened fifth chakra.
-Sing in the shower, chant in the car, go see live music.
+Although, chanting mantra through japa meditation, kirtan, and song are all beautiful ways to achieve the same results.
+In the same vein, you could sing in the shower, chant in the car, or even go see live music.

-If you’re feeling stuck, tongue-tied, your creative juices aren’t flowing you might find it helpful to get your words, thoughts and ideas down on paper.
-Buy a beautiful journal and get in the habit of journaling, whether it’s one sentence, a bullet list or a full page, just start.
+Similarly, if you’re feeling stuck, tongue-tied, your creative juices aren’t flowing you might find it helpful to get your words, thoughts and ideas down on paper.
+In that case, I encourage you to buy yourself a beautiful journal and get in the habit of journaling, whether it’s one sentence, a bullet list or a full page, just start.
 Other suggestions to awaken your fifth chakra are to read a book or take up a new creative hobby like painting, drawing, or even dancing.
 Find something that inspires you and start there.

 Practice deep listening.
 Listen with full presence and curiosity.
 Ask questions.
 Repeat back what you hear.
 Listen without thinking about how you’ll respond.